Open-Research-Program/HCOE/2022 Summer Targets.md

 1. Find 10 Topics Concepts of Interest [x] and Assign Champions to each topic by session [ ]
 2. Each Champion selects a subtopic(s) and investigates for practical frameworks they can apply to their research experience
 3. Each Champion generates a summary explanation with resources and references to share and discuss with the group.

-****Additional Target - Participate in Open Science****
 4. Create a Medium post that is a 3-5 minute read on your practical framework and post to this github repo and encourage others to add to the community effort.

-__Rationale:  Posting it on Medium will make it searchable on google for others to find and use.
+__Milestone No. 4 Note: Posting it on Medium will make it searchable on google for others to find and use.
-An open science principle to make your learnings open to all to find, use, build upon (including repudiation).
+An open science principle to make your learnings open to all to find, use, build upon (including repudiation).  __

 # Whats next
 1. Standardize the 1-hour Call format